secure-compilation/SECOMP/README.md

 ## Structure

-The development is currently split into four branches, which we are working on merging into a single release:
+The development is currently split into six branches, which we are working on merging into a single release:
  - `ccs-submission`: compiler correctness proof and testing infrastructure (main)
    + A modified version of the compiler with support for generation of